lawrencetan/amplifyapp/README.md

-This project is created using AWS amplify to demonstrate
+This project is created using AWS amplify to demonstrate a Git-based CI/CD workflow for building, deploying, and hosting single page web applications